jruels/elastic/labs/10-more-search/index.md

 Alright, let’s play around with fuzzy a little bit.
 Try and figure out the following scenarios on your own and if you need assistance speak with the instructor.

 * Perform a fuzzy query against any movie in the database with 2 different additional characters added.
 Make sure that you adjust so that matches are returned.
-* update your `fuzzy` query so that it will match on searches for “Drk Nite”

 # Lab Complete